-Associate faculty may be eligible to receive a stipend of \$40 to revise or update an existing course outline provided all of the following criteria have been met:
+Associate faculty may be eligible to receive a stipend of \$150 to revise or update an existing course outline provided all of the following criteria have been met:

-- A dean, director, or other appropriate administrator has determined that a specific course needs to be revised or updated. - There are no full-time faculty with relevant expertise available to revise or update the course outline. - The associate faculty member possesses relevant expertise.
+- A dean, director, or other appropriate administrator has determined that a specific course needs to be revised or updated. - There are no full-time faculty with relevant expertise available to revise or update the course outline. - The associate faculty member possesses relevant expertise. - The dean, director, or appropriate administrator has provided written approval for the associate faculty member to update or revise the course outline.

-- The dean, director, or appropriate administrator has provided written approval for the associate faculty member to update or revise the course outline. - 3.12.2.1 If more than 2 hours of curriculum development or course outline revision/updating is required, a dean, director, or other appropriate administrator may initiate a compensation request via the SARTCo process. - 3.12.3 Associate Faculty Committee Service - 3.12.3.1 The District will provide stipends for up to two (2) associate faculty elected to the CRFO Executive Committee and up to five (5) associate faculty assigned by the Academic Senate Co-Presidents, in consultation with the administration, for participation on the following College Committees: Academic Senate, Assessment, and other committees by mutual agreement between the Academic Senate Co-Presidents will make recommendations for paid committee assignments and the CIO will make the final decision on the appointments. - 3.12.3.2 Any associate faculty member selected to complete paid committee service is expected to attend committee meetings regularly, participate fully with the assigned committee, and is limited to compensation for convened meetings. - 3.12.3.3 Compensation for paid committee service is \$40 per hour of convened meetings up to a maximum of 25 meeting hours per semester.
-Meeting preparation, travel time, and mileage are not included in the stipend. - 3.12.3.4 All paid associate faculty committee service must be authorized by the CIO before the first hour of service is performed. - 3.13 Field Experience Courses:
+3.12.3 Associate Faculty Committee Service

+- 3.12.3.1 The District will provide stipends for up to two (2) associate faculty elected to the CRFO Executive Committee.
+The District may bring forward to SARTCo proposals for and additional associate faculty to participate on any college or Academic Senate committees where the District has identified needs. - 3.12.3.2 Any associate faculty member selected to complete paid committee service is expected to attend committee meetings regularly, participate fully with the assigned committee, and is limited to compensation for convened meetings. - 3.12.3.3 Compensation for paid committee service is at the hourly rate established in Article 3.6.6 per hour of convened meetings up to a maximum of 25 meeting hours per semester.
+Meeting preparation, travel time, and mileage are not included in the stipend. - 3.12.3.4 All paid associate faculty committee service must be authorized by the CIO before the first hour of service is performed.

+3.13 Field Experience Courses: